-We briefly considered creating our own email service, but a few things halted that process.
-First, we wanted to keep our costs (and therefore the price of S-Drive) low; we also didn't want to clog our support center with email inquiries, as this is the main support topic for hosting providers; finally, we've left it open, so that you can use an email service you like.
+We also wanted to keep the price of our publishing and form processing platform low and not clog our support center with email inquiries.
+Which is one of the main support topic for hosting providers… We also decided it should be open, so that you can use any email service you like.
 We happen to think that Gmail is a particularly good one.

 Setting up a Google Apps account